microsoft/dicom-server/tools/scale-testing/ReadMe.md

 This is the same as WADO-RS except that the run-type should be set to wado-rs-metadata, WADO-RSForMetadata.psm1 should be executed and the service bus topic to monitor is 'wado-rs-metadata'.

 ### QIDO-RS
 This also behaves similarly to WADO-RS and WADO-RS Metadata except the following: run-type is 'qido', QIDO-RS.psm1 is executed, you will not be prompted for a run type and the service bus topic to monitor is 'qido'.
+It will, however, ask you to input any key once the processess it starts up to generate queries are completed.

 ## **Powershell Scripts with Elevated Permissions**